husamettinarabaci/rustExam/en/questions/section-13/question-121.md

-## 📘 Section: Collections
+## 📘 Section: Modules I
-### 🔹 Category: Vectors
+### 🔹 Category: Module Declaration
-#### ❓ Question 121: What is a vector in Rust?
+#### ❓ Question 121: Declaring a module in the same file

-Explain what a vector is in Rust and how it differs from an array.

-- Describe how to create and use a vector.
-- Give an example of adding elements to a vector.
+Write a Rust program that demonstrates how to declare a module within the same file.

+- Define a module named `greetings` inside your main Rust file.
+- Inside the module, create a function `hello` that prints `Hello from the module!`.
+- From the `main` function, call `greetings::hello()` to display the message.

-🔧 **Task:** Explain and demonstrate the use of vectors in Rust.
+🔧 **Task:** Show how to declare and use a module in the same Rust source file.